MARINE EPOXY RESINS (NON BLUSHING)

 And what about temperature?
 Our Basic No Blush epoxy resin comes with regular, slow (summer - 80's 90's), or fast (winter 30's and 40's) curing agents.

-Why Basic No Blush epoxy is the BEST in its class:
+Why Basic No Blush (tm) epoxy is the BEST in its class:

 2) Uses NON BLUSHING curing agent for blush free results

-4) the only marine epoxy with bubble breakers for superior flaw free finishes
+4) the only marine type epoxy with bubble breakers for superior flaw free finishes and uniform properties and appearance and allows for thicker, multiple layers with better clarity

-5) the only epoxy adduct marine epoxy for superior properties
+5) the only epoxy adduct marine type epoxy for superior enhanced properties (standard cure only)

 6) strong user support / feedback